Lavedonio/Alexandria/docs/sql_tools.md

 ```

 ## SQLiteTool
 This class handle most of the interaction needed with SQLite3 databases, so the base code becomes more readable and straightforward.
 This class inherits from [SQLTool](#sqltool), so its attributes and methods can (and will) be accessed from this class.
-Read that class documentation for more info.
+Read the documentation of the base class for more info.

 This class implements the with statement, so there are 2 ways of using it.